LAPD Command Staff

 Bio

-Deputy Chief Reina has vast experience in dealing with community issues, has been an advocate for child welfare and has worked closely with the Los Angeles County Department of Children and Family Services for many years.
-He has also worked with many law enforcement agencies, including the Federal Bureau of Investigation and the Bureau of Alcohol Tobacco and Firearms, during joint, in-depth investigations.
+Deputy Chief Reina has extensive experience in addressing community issues, has been an advocate for child welfare, and has collaborated closely with the Los Angeles County Department of Children and Family Services for many years.
+He has also partnered with numerous law enforcement agencies, including the Federal Bureau of Investigation and the Bureau of Alcohol, Tobacco, and Firearms, during joint, in-depth investigations.

-Deputy Chief Reina is committed to strengthening the relationships between the Department and the community it serves.
-He is a member of the Department’s ice hockey team, enjoys running, and educates elementary students and young adults regarding personal safety and career opportunities in the law enforcement field.
+Deputy Chief Reina is dedicated to strengthening the relationships between the Department and the community it serves.
+He is the captain of the Department’s ice hockey team, enjoys running, and educates elementary students and young adults about personal safety and career opportunities in law enforcement.